 My regard for yoga deepened, and my practice became something bigger, on her watch.
 She was instrumental to my choice to train as an instructor.
 When I have a yoga-emergency, she answers texts within minutes, before class (“What poses do I avoid in this class?
 One student is four months pregnant. … “One student has RA — what do I do there?”
 She is now one of my closest and dearest friends, but she hates public attention, so you do not get to know her name.
 She is Iyengar-focused and also heavily influenced by Steve Ross.

 I have met some famous people in the yoga community, but she is the most famous, to me.

 I took my first Yin class in 2007, and it was overwhelming.
-It’s a deep-stretching, full-release practice described by one of my teachers as a way to clean out the “issues in your tissues.”
+Four hours after my first Yin practice, I was sobbing.
+Yin is a deep-stretching, full-release practice that opens up energy-blocks in the body (per the Chinese medicine logic that anchors the Yin practice).
+It is described by one of my teachers as a way to clean out the “issues in your tissues.”
 I guess I had too many issues back then.
-I love the practice now — I attend one to two Yin classes weekly, and I’m in the process of an independent study.
-I teach Yin, at Movement Arts, and I certified to teach Yin in Carol Mason’s Yin Yoga Teacher Training, in May of 2017.
+I love the practice now — often, it makes me feel relaxed and light-hearted.
+I now practice Yin weekly, studying under my co-instructors at Movement Arts.
+I use YouTube videos by Travis Elliott and Bernie Clark, for my independent study of Yin.
+I certified to teach Yin in Carol Mason’s Yin Yoga Teacher Training, in May of 2017.